 - Create content partnerships with community organizations that further our mission of journalism.

 - Bachelor’s degree in journalism, broadcasting or related field required.
-A minimum of two years journalism experience preferred.
+A minimum of three years journalism experience preferred.

 - Excellent writing skills and a strong sense of NPR-style story construction.

-- Ability to adapt stories quickly for multiple platforms.
-Knowledge of web content management systems and social media engagement a plus.
+- Knowledge of web content management systems and social media engagement a plus.

-89.1 WBOI is an award-winning, community-licensed station focused on delivering news, information, arts and local music programming to 100,000 listeners each month.
+89.1 WBOI is an award-winning, community-licensed NPR station focused on delivering news, information, arts and local music programming to nearly 100,000 listeners each month.

-3. Design and remodel our new building at 210 E. Jefferson in downtown Fort Wayne, and relocate by 2019.
+- Remodeling our new building at 210 E. Jefferson in downtown Fort Wayne, and relocating by 2019.

-5. Strengthen our impact in greater Fort Wayne and Northeast Indiana as an essential community and regional resource, and active partner in the growth of Northeast Indiana.
+- Strengthening our impact in greater Fort Wayne and Northeast Indiana as an essential community and regional resource.

 Fort Wayne is Indiana’s second-largest city – located in Allen County, Indiana’s largest county by size, with a population of 355,000.
 Consistently cited for high quality of life and low cost of living, Fort Wayne is nearly equidistant from Chicago, Cincinnati, and Detroit.